 So now we have.
-We had a rare day with no plans on Sunday and I really wanted a family day out.
+We had a rare day with no plans on Sunday and I really fancied a little road trip and family day out.
 I felt like we needed it.
 Most weekends are spent visiting family and friends and if they’re not, then Ben usually has a bunch of DIY related stuff to do.
 He did have Bella’s bed to finish as he built her a custom loft bed a couple of weeks ago, but it can wait.

 We hadn’t had a family day out since the Christmas break so we really needed one!

 Kids go free to Wookey Hole

 The weather was looking a bit iffy on Sunday and most likely raining, so my original plan for a cheap family day out at the beach or outdoor park was out.
 Instead I thought of our bucket list and Wookey Hole seemed like the perfect place as there is a lot going on indoors for the children.